-Although Pakistan possesses unexploited oil and gas resources, its failure to explore and utilize such natural resources made the country highly-reliable on imported oil and petroleum products to meet the energy demands of the nation.
+Although Pakistan possesses unexploited oil and gas resources, its failure to explore and utilise such natural resources made the country highly-reliable on imported oil and petroleum products to meet the energy demands of the nation.
 It has been forecasted that Pakistan’s oil imports would increase from US $13.22 billion from the initial US $10.09 in the past year.

 Pakistan’s import products are made up of petroleum and petroleum products, plastics, transportation equipment, paper and paperboard to name a few.
 All in all, the total value of these imports could reach US $32.71 billion.
 The country’s major importing partners would include China which items made up 15.35% of total imports, Saudi Arabia (10.5%), the United Arab Emirates (10%) and the United States (approximately 5%).